barronbytes/pokedex-api/README.md

   - `response` — the actual API response data (`T`)
 - `getResponse(url)`: program checks cache prior to making new API calls
 - `addResponse(url)`: program updates cache on each new API call
+- If a cached entry exists, the response is returend instantly; otherwise, `fetchAndCache()` makes a new API call and updates the cache
 - Stale entries are automatically purged in the background by the private `#reap()` method, using `CACHE_INTERVAL_MS`

 **State Management:**